San Pedro de Macorís: History

-San Pedro de Macorís pioneered many areas such as the first firefighting corps, the first national baseball championship, the first town to have telephone and telegraph centers, the first racetrack and the first boxing coliseum, among others.
-The first sugar factory was founded by Juan Amechazurra, milling for the first time on January 9, 1879.
-By 1894 there were many factories in the province that reached a high level of progress.
-The rapid industrial development placed the young city among the main ones of the Republic.
-The intellectual culture surged at the same pace with schools and the press; among the first newspapers were "Las Novedades", "Boletín", "La Locomotora" and "El Cable."
+San Pedro de Macorís was associated with several early developments, including the first firefighting corps, the first national baseball championship, the first town to have telephone and telegraph centers, the first racetrack, and the first boxing coliseum, among others.
+The first sugar factory was founded by Juan Amechazurra and milled for the first time on January 9, 1879.
+By 1894, there were many factories in the province that reached a high level of development.
+The rapid industrial development placed the young city among the main cities of the Republic.
+Intellectual culture grew at the same pace, with schools and the press; among the first newspapers were "Las Novedades", "Boletín", "La Locomotora" and "El Cable."

 Culture

-Some of the distinguished poets from San Pedro de Macorís include René del Risco, Pedro Mir, who held the title of National Poet; Esterbina Matos, Ludín Lugo, Juan Brayan and Mateo Robinson, among others.
+Poets from San Pedro de Macorís include René del Risco, Pedro Mir, who held the title of National Poet, Esterbina Matos, Ludín Lugo, Juan Brayan, and Mateo Robinson.

-In regards to drinks, Macorís produces the "Guavaberry", a drink based on the araijan fruit, which is consumed during Christmas and has a sweet taste, not unlike a wine.
-It is frequently consumed in rum as an infusion.
-Although the species grew in Hispaniola already its use was introduced and spread by immigrants from the Eastern Caribbean where colonists had discovered it as a substitute for myrtleberry-infused schnapps.
+Macorís produces "Guavaberry", a drink based on the guavaberry fruit, which is consumed during Christmas and has a sweet taste similar to wine.
+It is frequently consumed with rum as an infusion.
+Although the fruit is native to Hispaniola, its use as a beverage was introduced and spread by immigrants from the Eastern Caribbean, where colonists used it as a substitute for myrtleberry-infused schnapps.

-The people of San Pedro de Macorís also enjoy gathering in the Malecon, an avenue for drinking and enjoying music.
+The Malecón is also used as a gathering place for drinking and music.